tevon4613/ffxi/whm-guide.md

 That said, you can't always heal through everything, and there will be times you need to choose between bad and worse outcomes.
 Your party members will die in one hit, go AFK without warning, forget to buff you, run away when you cast buff spells, run away when you try to heal them, and stand in the Firaga V. You yourself will press the wrong macro keys, heal the wrong person, die in one hit, and stand in the Firaga V. Your job is to do your best to keep everyone alive despite inevitable mistakes.

-Focus your efforts on essential party members first (tank jobs and yourself), then other support jobs, and finally damage dealers.
+Focus your attention and efforts on essential party members first (tank jobs and yourself), then other support jobs, and finally damage dealers.
 Similarly, you should also take care of your party first and then help alliance members if you're able.

+### Rule 2: Be Prepared
-There are always exceptions to these rules, and that's why ...

-The second rule is to be prepared.
-Fighting a new boss, or jumping into content you've never healed before?
+There are always exceptions to these rules, and that's why the second rule is to be prepared.
+Are you fighting a new boss, or jumping into content you've never healed before?
 Do a little research.
 As a WHM, you want to know:
 * Which monster abilities do lots of damage?
 * Which monster abilities result in debuffs?
 * Which monster abilities can be avoided by staying out of range?

 Sometimes, this knowledge can be the difference between a successful fight and a wipe.
 Most of the time, it just makes your job a lot less stressful.
 If you're not convinced already, see the section "Sweat the Small Things" below for why you should care.

+### Rule 3: Triage Smartly
-The third and final rule for WHM is to triage smartly: prevent imminent death, then fix problems, then do improvements.
+The third and final rule for WHM is to triage smartly.
+Prevent imminent death, _then_ fix problems, and _last_ do improvements.
 Or, in more detail:

 1. Heal party members with 25%/critical/red HP
 2. Remove bad debuffs, like Doom, Petrify, Sleep, and Defense Down